moloewe-leuphana/moloewe-leuphana.github.io/docs/user-examples/survey.md

 ## **3 Template for the switches**

 Here I already wrote a function called `switch_template`.
 As the name suggests, this serves as a template to create the `get_` and `set_` function pair, as well as the tally variable for any switch you might need.
 For example, `def switch_template(switch_name='mensa', index=1)` will create:

 - Function `get_switch_mensa_nr_1`
 - Function `get_switch_mensa_nr_1`
 - Tally variable `mensa_nr_1_total`

 :::tip Python exkurs
 Instead of naming the tally variable for each of the questions manually, we use `globals()` to create a variable from a string.
 This way we can create loops and numbering our variables efficiently.
 :::

 :::danger Disclaimer: Accidental browser refresh vs. incorrect survey results Because of the connection between the backend (this notebook) and the frontend (the web browsers), there is currently no way to pinpoint which version of the switch is on which tablet.
-In other words, we only have this accumulated information of _how many votes are casted in total_, not _which groups have casted the votes_.
+In other words, we only have this accumulated information of _how many votes are cast in total_, not _which groups have cast the votes_.
 This plays a crucial role in an error occurred during the beta phase, where a tablet browser from a group is accidentally refreshed during voting, which leads to a reset in the tally variable but not the state of the switch (e.x. switch still turned on but tally variable doesn't count the vote).
-Thus, if the group decides to turn off the switch, it cause the tally variable to incorrectly be subtracted, and in some cases leads to negative results.
+Thus, if the group decides to turn off the switch, it causes the tally variable to incorrectly be subtracted, and in some cases leads to negative results.
 I prevented this with an `elif` in the `set_switch` function.
 If it happens that a browser is refreshed, a quick fix would be to tell all groups to turn all the switch off and vote again.
 :::

 ```python